-How can we develop sustainably and safeguard communities at risk from water-related disasters?
-Wetlands such as rivers, streams, swamps, lakes, and estuaries play a critical role in supplying and regulating the quantity and quality of water.
-Water risks to society, including scarcity, droughts and floods, are increasing around the world.
+Wetlands such as rivers, streams, swamps, lakes and estuaries play a critical role in supplying and regulating the quantity and quality of water.
+Water risks to society such as scarcity, droughts and floods are increasing around the world.
 Conserving and restoring wetlands is a cost-effective investment strategy to increase water security.
+So how can we develop sustainably and safeguard communities at risk from water-related disasters?

-- In the Tana River Basin in Kenya, we facilitated a study of the value of the ecosystem services for the Basin, their economic significance to the Kenyan economy, and the impacts of various development scenarios.
-The study analyses the economic value of the positive and negative externalities of different water-flow regimes, both upstream and downstream to inform development planning and water resources allocation in the Tana River Basin so as to safeguard its hydrological, ecological and socioeconomic benefits.
+- In the Tana River Basin in Kenya, we facilitated a study of the value of the ecosystem services for the Basin, their economic significance to the Kenyan economy and the impacts of various development scenarios.
+This study analyses the economic value of the positive and negative externalities of different water-flow regimes – both upstream and downstream – to inform development planning and water resources allocation in the Tana River Basin with the aim of safeguarding its hydrological, ecological and socioeconomic benefits.

 - In Uganda’s Rwambu Catchment, we are working to reverse extreme wetland degradation with the introduction of low cost ecosystem-based technologies that include stone bunds and check dams.
-Moisture returned to the soil, crop yields grew and shallow wells were recharged.
+The results were notable: moisture returned to the soil, crop yields grew and shallow wells were recharged.